ncoden/sassy-functions/README.md

 ## 🤔 Why?

-In order to improve modular namespacing, Sass 4 will only accepts first-class functions as argument for call() so functions will be called in their own context.
+In order to improve modular namespacing, Sass 4 will only accept first-class functions as argument for `call()` so functions will be called in their own context.
 This allow developers to make their Sass packages more modular while still being able to call functions given by the user.
-As a first step, Sass 3.5 added `get-function()` to get a first-hand function from its name and throw a warning if a function name string is passed to call().
+As a first step, Sass 3.5 added `get-function()` to get a first-class function from its name and throw a warning if a function name string is passed to `call()`.

 We are now encouraged to use `get-function()`, but this would break our packages for older Sass versions.
-SassyFunctions is there to allow to to process first-hand functions and function name strings the same way and continue to support all Sass versions.
+SassyFunctions is there to allow you to process first-hand functions and function name strings the same way and continue to support all Sass versions.

 [![Build Status](https://travis-ci.org/ncoden/sassy-functions.svg?branch=develop)](https://travis-ci.org/ncoden/sassy-functions)
 [![devDependencies Status](https://david-dm.org/ncoden/sassy-functions/dev-status.svg)](https://david-dm.org/ncoden/sassy-functions?type=dev)